EmumbaOrg/docs-retail-solution-accelerator/docs/03-Setting-Up-Data-in-PostgreSQL/04-Generating-Memories.md

 The memory engine acts as a **semantic layer**, distilling key preferences or intents from conversations and making them accessible to agents without needing to reprocess raw history.

-> 🧠 The LLM prompt used for extraction is defined [here in the mem0 GitHub repo](https://github.com/mem0ai/mem0/blob/main/mem0/configs/prompts.py).
-You can customize this to fit your domain-specific needs.
+!!! note "🧠 The LLM prompt used for extraction is defined [here in the mem0 GitHub repo](https://github.com/mem0ai/mem0/blob/main/mem0/configs/prompts.py).
+You can customize this to fit your domain-specific needs."

 ## Summary